-Income producing an increase in value in the net worth will be subject to income tax in Colombia.
-Income may be in the form of cash or kind, ordinary or extraordinary, and of domestic or foreign source.
-As mentioned, individuals who qualify as Colombian residents are subject to tax on earnings of both domestic and foreign sources.
-Non-residents are subject to tax only on their income of domestic source.
+Income deriving from an increase in the value of the taxpayer's net worth is subject to income tax in Colombia.
+Income may be in the form of cash or kind, ordinary or extraordinary, and from a domestic or foreign source.
+As mentioned, individuals who qualify as Colombian residents are subject to tax on earnings from both domestic and foreign sources.
+Non-residents are subject to tax only on their income from a domestic source.

-Income of domestic source is considered to include earnings derived from the exploitation of both tangible and intangible assets in the country and from the provision of services in Colombia, either permanently or transitorily, with or without a commercial establishment.
-The following, among others, also constitute income of domestic source:
+Income from a domestic source is considered to include earnings derived from the exploitation of both tangible and intangible assets in the country and from the provision of services in Colombia, either permanently or transitorily, with or without a commercial establishment.
+The following, among others, are deemed to be income from a domestic source:

-- capital income derived from real estate properties located in the country, such as rentals or encumbrances to secure the payment of annuities; - profits derived from the sale of real estate property located within the country; - earnings derived from real estate property exploited within the country; and

-• interest derived from credits held in the country or economically related to it.
-Exempt from income tax are interests derived from transitory credits originated in the import of goods and in bank overdrafts.
+- capital income derived from real estate property located in the country, such as rentals or encumbrances to secure the payment of annuities; - profits derived from the sale of real estate property located within the country; - earnings derived from real estate property exploited within the country; and - interest derived from credit held in the country or economically related to it.
+Exempt from income tax is interest derived from transitory credit that originated from both the import of goods and bank overdrafts.